-The Retrofit Mudsill Connection
+The Only Tested Mudsill Connection

 Cripple wall to shear wall conversions are complex in nature and retrofit shear walls are even more complex.
-When building a retrofit shear wall, the studs are 2 by 4 Douglas Fir and the mudsills (piece of wood on the concrete) are full sized 2 by 6 redwood.
-If plywood is installed without some kind of modification the plywood will not be attached to the bolts.
+When building a retrofit shear wall, the studs are 2 by 4 Douglas Fir, and the mudsills (piece of wood on the concrete) are full sized 2 by 6 redwood.
+If plywood is installed without some kind of modification, the plywood will not be attached to the bolts.
 Below is an illustration showing why this is a problem.

 The American Plywood Association has conducted thousands of tests on various ways of constructing shear walls and their tests always used 2 by 4s on the top, sides, and bottom.
 The challenge is to make our retrofit shear wall the same configuration as those tested by the American Plywood Association.

 There are four ways to modify the framing so that the plywood is attached to the bolts.

 There are four ways of making this connection which are explored in great detail in this paper, though the material below and watching the video will tell you most of what you need to know.

 In this method, the 6-inch-wide mudsill is cut flush with the 2 by 4s.
 The plywood is then nailed directly to the mudsill.
 The Flush Cut Method is the only way to build retrofit shear walls that are very close to those tested by the American Plywood Association, a National Laboratory for Testing Shear Walls.
 These tests are the basis of the building code provisions for new shear wall construction for the entire country.